The SACHER CAKE is not an Italian cake, it is a cake of Viennese origin (Austria), but it is so good that I have to share this RECIPE.

-- Pour the mixture into a greased and floured baking pan and bake, in preheat oven, at 180°C ( 356°F) for about an hour.
+- Pour the mixture into a greased and floured baking pan and bake, in a preheated oven, at 180°C ( 356°F) for about an hour.

-- Let the cake cool, cut the cake in half and cover with apricot jam.
+- Let the cake cool, cut the cake in half, and cover it with apricot jam.

-- Cover it with the other half of the cake and sprinkle with apricot jam.
+- Cover it with the other half of the cake and sprinkle it with apricot jam.